WEEKDAY

 * You can use the TEXT function to convert a value to a specified number format.

-* You can use the WEEKNUM function to return the week number in the year.
+* You can use the WEEKNUM function to return the week number in the year for a given date (based on US convention).

 * You can use the WORKDAY.INTL function to return the serial number that is a given number of working days before or after a date.